This pathway shows you how to apply for a Skills Assessment outcome so that you can register and work as a pharmacist in Australia.

 If you want to nominate someone else to work with us, download and fill in our Agent Authorisation form.
 Both you and your nominated agent must sign it.

-Please note that your nominated agent must use a different email address to yours.
+Your nominated agent must use a different email address to yours.

 If you nominate someone else, we'll only talk to your authorised agent about your application.